Pertaining to an aircraft, especially an airship, that derives its lift from the buoyancy of surrounding air rather than from aerodynamic motion.

 UNAFFECTED BY SMALL ARMS FIRE: Our airships will fly at 4,000 feet, well beyond the effective range of an AK47.
 Moreover, at any altitude the airship’s flight is virtually unaffected by bullets because helium is nonflammable and there is minimal difference between the internal and external pressure of the craft.

-GAME-CHANGING: Africa ASAP enables those who are working to stop poaching and other illegal activities to take preemptive action and apprehend criminals before they act—and ultimately works as a powerful deterrent.
+GAME-CHANGING: Africa ASAP enables those who are working to stop poaching and other illegal activities to take preemptive action and apprehend criminals before they act—and works as a powerful deterrent.

 LABORATORY capabILITIES: Our airships function as floating laboratories gathering census data of flora and fauna, following animal populations, and tracking individuals without the need of a collar.
 Using advanced airborne geographical survey equipment, we can locate sources of water above and below ground.